+The Bank Shall apply the Customer Due Diligence (CDD) procedure at the Unique Customer Identification Code (UCIC) level.
 The CDD, will be performed at the time of commencement of an account-based relationship or while carrying out occasional transaction of an amount equal to or exceeding rupees fifty thousand, whether conducted as a single transaction or several transactions that appear to be connected, or any international money transfer operations and shall include:

-- a.
-Identification of the customer, verification of their identity using reliable and independent sources of identification, obtaining information on the purpose and intended nature of the business relationship, where applicable; - b.
-Taking reasonable steps to understand the nature of the customer's business, and its ownership and control; - c.
-Determining whether a customer is acting on behalf of a beneficial owner, and identifying the beneficial owner and taking all steps to verify the identity of the beneficial owner, using reliable and independent sources of identification.
+- a) Identification of the customer, verification of their identity using reliable and independent sources of identification, obtaining information on the purpose and intended nature of the business relationship, where applicable; - b) Taking reasonable steps to understand the nature of the customer's business, and its ownership and control; - c) Determining whether a customer is acting on behalf of a beneficial owner, and identifying the beneficial owner and taking all steps to verify the identity of the beneficial owner, using reliable and independent sources of identification.